qubitrenegade/certbot-exec/README.md

 This library cookbook aims to provide a unified interface for interacting with the `certbot` cli utility for generating and renewing [Let's Encrypt](https://letsencrypt.org/) ssl certificates.

-As it is a library cookbook, it does not provide cookbooks to be included in your runlist (in fact, `certbot-exec::default` will warn you as such if it doesn't already).
+As it is a library cookbook, it does not provide cookbooks to be included in your run-list (in fact, `certbot-exec::default` will warn you as such if it doesn't already).

 You probably don't want to use this cookbook directly either, instead opting to wrap it in your own custom provider.
 However, as `certbot_exec` API IS designed to be wrapped by other resources, you _can_ provide enough parameters in your cookbook to use this resource directly.